bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 And that's why it's always even.
 And this is the same no matter what kind of setup you have, whether you have many participants or just a few.

-## Message collision in DC-networks.
+## Message collision in DC-networks

 Max Hillebrand: 00:06:08